Call Today! Free Immediate Response (818) 781-1570

 The United States Supreme Court and California Supreme Court have interpreted those rights to mean that police may not make a traffic stop of a motorist without reasonable suspicion to believe that a crime is underway.

 Traffic stops can be seizures for constitutional purposes.
-Police inspections of stopped vehicles can be searches for constitutional purposes.
+Police inspections of stopped vehicles can be searched for constitutional purposes.

 Substantial federal case law helps to show what police must have observed and must be able to articulate to justify a traffic stop on reasonable suspicion.